Patty Paine

 Patty Paine (born May 17, 1965) is an American poet, author, and scholar.
 She is the author of five poetry collections and the co-editor of two anthologies of Arabian literature.
 In 2007, Paine established Diode Poetry Journal and founded the small press Diode Editions in 2012.
-Paine is an Associate Professor and Director of Liberal Arts and Sciences at Virginia Commonwealth University - Qatar.
+Paine is a Professor of English and Director of Liberal Arts and Sciences at Virginia Commonwealth University - Qatar.

 Raised in Vernon Township, New Jersey, she attended Vernon Township High School.